Skip to content

 Now delete any excess capsules to get the best effect possible.

-Convert constraints:#
+Convert Constraints#

-Drag select the constraints nodes in the physics graph
+Select all hair constraint capsules, and drag select the constraints nodes in the physics graph.

 image.png

-Select “To Skeletal” to convert the Constraints to skeletal (This should change the red visualisations from spheres to cones)
+Select To Skeletal to convert the Constraints to Skeletal (This should change the red visualisations from spheres to cones)

 image.png